 If your main site navigation is currently made up of images, slap your web designer and change them to text now!
 If you do not have the main navigation featured in text, your internal pages will almost be invisible to Google and other search engines.

 For an additional SEO boost, include links to pages you want visible to search engines and visitors on the home page.
 Make sure that the links have the anchor text as the text that you're looking to promote.
-For example, if you're looking to promote pashmina, then the links would be:

 By placing links specifically on the home page, Google's search engine spider can come along to your site and quickly understand which pages on your site are important and worth including in the search results.